Cainon Lamb: Music career

-In late 2019 Lamb moved his production skills over into the Latin music marking with a Hit single by: Ozuna Feat.
-Diddy & DJ Snake called “Eres Top”.
-Lamb and his production partner Bigg D has broken genre boundaries with the hit song sampling “I Need a Girl Part 2” by: P. Diddy Featuring from Ginuwine, Loon, Mario Winans and Tammy Ruggeri.
-Where the producers made Hip-Hop/R&B meet reggaetone.
-The song is the first single on Ozuna’s Sony Music Entertainment new Album release “Nibiru”.
+In late 2019, Lamb produced Ozuna Feat.
+Diddy & DJ Snake's single “Eres Top”.
+Lamb and his production partner Bigg D sample “I Need a Girl Part 2” by P. Diddy Featuring from Ginuwine, Loon, Mario Winans and Tammy Ruggeri in the song, which is the first single on Ozuna’s album Nibiru.

-In 2020 Lamb and Bigg D Signed New Artist Rapper Love and Hip-Hop Miami and Social Media Star Sukihana under their production company 12th and Collins Ent.
+In 2020, Lamb and Bigg D signed new artists Rapper Love, Hip-Hop Miami, and social media star Sukihana under their production company 12th and Collins Ent.